Studying the scriptures with children can be difficult. Here are a few resources to make it easier.

-Tonight Bria and Chloe and I went on a teaching appointment with the missionaries.
-They are teaching a girl that is a year ahead of Bria in high school, and it was such a great experience for my girls to be in on a missionary discussion.
+Tonight my two oldest daughters and I went on a teaching appointment with the missionaries.
+They are teaching a girl that is a year ahead of my oldest in high school, and it was such a great experience for my girls to be in on a missionary discussion.
 They got the chance to share parts of their testimonies and I am pretty sure they learned a lot from the lesson, too.

 The lesson the missionaries were giving was about scripture study.
 I must admit, I learned (or at least was reminded of) quite a lot, too.
 Basically, I realized that we aren’t doing enough with family scripture study at our house, even though we do it pretty faithfully each morning.

 I thought of a few ways we have been more successful in the past, and ways that we can be more successful now that the kids are older.
 I also know that when we are faithfully reading our sciptures together as a family our home is much happier than when we aren’t.

 Scripture study for children who aren’t reading yet

 One of the best ways to do scripture study for the littles who aren’t reading by themselves yet is to use pictures.
 The Gospel Art Picture Book that the Church of Jesus Christ of Latter-day Saints puts out is excellent for this.
 It has artwork of all of the great stories from the scriptures with a small blurb on the back that you can read to your children.

 Update: The Gospel Art Picture Book has been discontinued, but there is free access to a digital version.

 My girls were always enthralled when I would pull out the pictures and tell them some of the stories from the Book of Mormon or the Bible.
 They loved those pictures and would commonly get them out just to look through them, which made my heart happy.

 There are also some great board books of the scripture stories.
 We took these to church and had them easily accessible on the shelves in our home for the girls to look at.
 They loved these books, too.
 (Click the affiliate links below to purchase.)